-Both seal species may become trapped in towed gears, but most seal by-catch mortality is attributed to fixed type gears (Anon., 1992d).
-Tags from grey seals (Halichoerus grypus) tagged in Norway have been recovered from pups entangled in gill nets (Wug and Oien 1987; 1988) and common seals (Phoca vitulina) have been recorded trapped in fyke nets in Dutch coastal waters (Boer, 1989).
-In the U.K. seals of both species have been drowned in fixed nets set for salmon or have been shot by netsmen protecting their nets and catch (Rae, 1968; Pierce et al., 1991).
+Both grey and common seal species may become trapped in towed gears, but most seal by-catch mortality is attributed to fixed type gears (ICES, 1992d).
+Tags from grey seals Halichoerus grypus tagged in Norway have been recovered from pups entangled in gill nets (Wiig and Øien, 1987) and common seals Phoca vitulina have been recorded trapped in fyke nets in Dutch coastal waters (de Boer, 1989).
+In the United Kingdom seals of both species have been drowned in fixed nets set for salmon or have been shot by netsmen protecting their nets and catches (Rae, 1968; Pierce et al., 1991).